-I'm A Beauty Editor Road-Tripping Across The Country — Here's What I Packed
+I'm A Beauty Editor Road-Tripping Across The Country—Here's What I Packed

 It's not the 2020 I had planned (is anyone's?), but it's exactly what I need right now.

 When the stress of, well, everything resulted in a shingles diagnosis a few months back, it was a much-needed wakeup call to prioritize my mental health and take a long overdue reset in nature.
-Within a few weeks, my husband and I decided to sublet our apartment, finance a car, and embark on a cross-country roadtrip.
+Within a few weeks, my husband and I decided to sublet our apartment, finance a car, and embark on a cross-country road trip.
 We'd continue working remotely, safely visit friends and family, and see where the road took us.
 With my offices closed because of COVID-19 until early January, we figured, If not now, when?

 While hitting the big open highway (and managing my anxiety through telemedicine) has been deeply restorative and a privilege I know is not afforded to everyone, I'd be lying if I said it was all one big Tezza-filtered Instagram reel.
 Twice now, I've nearly peed my pants trying to find a safe public restroom amid COVID restrictions.
 I broke down in tears the night we had to drive down a dirt path until 1 a.m. in the pitch black because all the campsites in town were booked.
 Sometimes, after a cold five-minute shower, I really, really want those Frette towels.